JeongsooP/Community-Forensics/README.md

 ## Usage Examples

+Install the requirements using `pip install -r requirements.txt`

+**Model checkpoints are now available on Hugging Face: [384-input-version](https://huggingface.co/OwensLab/commfor-model-384), [224-input-version](https://huggingface.co/OwensLab/commfor-model-224)**.
+They can be loaded using the `--hf_model_repo` argument.
+* Two additional libraries required: `huggingface-hub`, `transformers` (included in `requirements.txt`)

-Checkpoints for the pretrained models can be downloaded [here](https://www.dropbox.com/scl/fi/e8titz35ci9a2ij1oq5mu/model_weights.tar?rlkey=tmyz3tjqf7b4dg071kypsgoal&st=09ud9hdj&dl=0).
+PyTorch Checkpoints for the pretrained models can also be downloaded [here (DropBox)](https://www.dropbox.com/scl/fi/e8titz35ci9a2ij1oq5mu/model_weights.tar?rlkey=tmyz3tjqf7b4dg071kypsgoal&st=09ud9hdj&dl=0).

 ### Training with Hugging Face data only
 By default, checkpoints will be saved in the directory of `models.py` script.
 You can override where the checkpoint will be saved by passing `--save_path` argument.
 This argument should follow the format: `/path/to/checkpoint/{model_name}.pt`.
 You can load the checkpoints by passing `--ckpt_path` argument.